graphql-java/graphql-java/docs/instrumentation.rst

 Chaining Instrumentation
 ------------------------

-You can combine multiple ``Instrumentation``s together using the ``graphql.execution.instrumentation.ChainedInstrumentation`` class which accepts a list of ``Instrumentation`` objects and calls them in that defined order.
+You can combine multiple ``Instrumentation`` objects together using the ``graphql.execution.instrumentation.ChainedInstrumentation`` class which accepts a list of ``Instrumentation`` objects and calls them in that defined order.

 .. code-block:: java